bennhub/content-agents/docs/GENERATION_GUIDE.md

 - input_scenes: the six source clips for FCP generation
 - output: generated project folders

+## Why The Workflow Uses Six Scenes

+The current generator is scoped to 6 scenes on purpose.

+The main use case right now is short-form content:

+- short ads
+- short music video posts
+- promo-style social clips

+The intended rhythm is:

+- each scene is roughly 5 seconds
+- 6 scenes produces a package around 30 seconds total

+That keeps the workflow practical for fast content generation and testing.
+The six-scene setup is the current baseline, not the final limit.
+The project can expand to longer formats later once the workflow types and prompt systems are stable.

 ## Shared Setup

 1. Open the repo: